tailwindlabs/tailwindcss/docs/source/docs/min-width.blade.md

 ### Responsive, Hover, and Focus Variants

-By default, no hover, focus, or group-hover variants are generated for min width utilities.
+By default, only responsive variants are generated for min width utilities.

 You can control which variants are generated for the min width utilities by modifying the `minWidth` property in the `modules` section of your Tailwind config file.